Micron Technology: Since 2000

 In April 2017, Micron announced Sanjay Mehrotra as the new president and CEO to replace Mark Durcan.
-In June 2017 Micron announced it was discontinuing the Lexar retail removable media storage business and putting some or all it up for sale.
+In June 2017 Micron announced it was discontinuing the Lexar retail removable media storage business and putting some or all of it up for sale.
 In August of that year the Lexar brand was acquired by Longsys, a flash memory company based in Shenzhen, China.

 In May 2018, Micron Technology and Intel launched QLC NAND memory to increase storage density.
 The company ranked 150th on the Fortune 500 list of largest United States corporations by revenue.

 In February 2019, the first microSD card with a storage capacity of 1 terabyte (TB) was announced by Micron.
 As of March 2020 3.84TB Micron 5210 Ion is the cheapest large-capacity SSD in the world.
 In September 2020 the company introduced the world's fastest discrete graphics memory solution.
 Working with computing technology leader Nvidia, Micron debuted GDDR6X in the Nvidia GeForce RTX 3090 and GeForce RTX 3080 graphics processing units (GPUs).
 In November 2020, the company unveiled a new 176-layer 3D NAND module.
 It offers improved read and write latency and is slated to be used in the production of a new generation of solid-state drives.

-On 22 October 2021, Micron closed the sale of IM Flash's Lehi, Utah fab to Texas Instruments for a sale price of US$900 million.
-With the passage of the CHIPS and Science Act, Micron announced its pledge to invest billions in new manufacturing within the US.
-In September 2022, Micron announced they would invest $15 billion in a new facility in Boise, Idaho.
-In October 2022 Micron announced a $100 billion expansion in Clay, New York.
+On October 22, 2021, Micron closed the sale of IM Flash's Lehi, Utah fab to Texas Instruments for a sale price of US$900 million.
+In February 2022, Micron announced that it would discontinue its Ballistix gaming brand.
+With the passage of the CHIPS and Science Act, Micron announced its pledge to invest billions in new manufacturing within the United States.
+In September 2022, Micron announced it would invest $15 billion in a new facility in Boise, Idaho.
+In October 2022, Micron announced a $100 billion expansion in Clay, New York.

-Micron Technology owed Netlist $445 million in damages for infringing Netlist's patents related to memory-module technology for high-performance computing.
+Micron Technology owed Netlist, Inc. $445 million in damages for infringing Netlist's patents related to memory-module technology for high-performance computing.
 The jury found that Micron's semiconductor-memory products violated two of Netlist's patents willfully, potentially allowing the judge to triple the damages.
 Netlist had sued Micron in 2022, accusing three of its memory-module lines of patent infringement, which Micron denied, also arguing the patents' invalidity.
 The U.S. Patent and Trademark Office invalidated one patent in April 2024.

+On June 30, 2026, Micron announced they would be investing $250 million in Trump Accounts, which include employee contribution matching and seed funding for eligible children in local communities.

+In July 2026, Micron increased its planned United States investment to more than US$250 billion through 2035.
+The expanded programme included US$3 billion for the domestic semiconductor supply chain, of which US$500 million was allocated to support GlobalWafers' 300 mm silicon-wafer manufacturing facility in Sherman, Texas.
+Micron and GlobalWafers also agreed to a ten-year wafer-supply arrangement.